Paper on Ladislav Mňačko

 Not only because of his earlier support and cooperation with the Communist regime, but also by proving himself as an exceptionally skilled writer, he earned a prominent position among journalists and was employed by the two major Communist Party newspapers in Czechoslovakia, the Czech Language Rudé právo and the Slovak language Pravda (not the be confused with the Soviet Pravda published in Soviet Union and in Russian).
 Because of the earned trust with the Communist authorities, Mňačko was sent abroad on numerous occasions to report on major events such as it was the trial with Adolf Eichmann in Jerusalem in 1962.

-Since Mňačko was married to a Jewish woman, he identified with the cause of Jews and perhaps the reporting on Eichmann’s trial strengthened him as being a part of the worldwide Jewish community.
+Since Mňačko was married to a Jewish woman, he identified with the cause of Jews and perhaps his report on Eichmann’s trial strengthened him as being a part of the worldwide Jewish community.
 When Czechoslovak government sided with Israel’s enemies at the start of the Six-Day War in 1967, he decided to emigrate to that country.
 While in Israel, he helped many of his friends and associates to arrange for a study or work visa and to gain life defining experience while staying in Israel.
 However, in March of 1968 the situation in Czechoslovakia rapidly changed for the better and the events known as “Prague Spring” took place including abolition of censorship and guaranteeing a true freedom of expression for all the writers.

 So Mňačko returned after less than six months of stay in Israel.
 It was at that time when a short novel The Taste of Power was published, which gained him an irreplaceable spot not only on the Czech and Slovak stage, but also instant world wide fame.
 The Taste of Power was translated into all major world languages including German and English and even today is available also on Amazon.com.